Assets¶

 Only visible for physical asset types.

-Support contacts: A table where you can add contacts from the contact directory, each with a role label.
+Support contacts: A table where you can add contacts from the contact directory, each with a free-text role label.
 The table displays each contact's email, phone, and mobile automatically.

 Relations¶